 Amanda Harris, a native of western Washington, is currently working on her Doctorate in piano performance at the University of Washington.
 Previously, she has studied at Northwestern University (BM in piano performance, BA in German), and Michigan State University (MM in Piano Performance, and MM Piano Pedagogy).
 She has even spent time in Germany, where she studied abroad for a year at the University of Tubingen.

 Her teachers have included Patricia Michaelian (University of Washington), George Vatchnadze (Michigan State University), Dr. Marcia Bostis (Northwestern University), and Wei Tsin Fu (in Tubingen, Germany).
 Her passion for teaching started while studying at Michigan State University, taking pedagogy classes and finding opportunities to teach both privately, and in a group setting.
 Harris is also an active accompanist in the greater Seattle area.

-Instructor Lisa is from Taichung, Taiwan and holds a Master of Music degree in Piano Performance from the Jacobs School of Music at Indiana University.
+Lisa Chang is from Taichung, Taiwan and holds a Master of Music degree in Piano Performance from the Jacobs School of Music at Indiana University.
 While at IU she received the IU Music Merit award scholarship and studied with Professor Shigeo Neriki.

 Lisa regularly collaborates with talent around the world and participated in the 46th Weimar Master Classes where she studied with pianist Paul Badura-Skoda.
 During the summer of 2013, she had the opportunity to learn with Nadia Boulanger's last student, Professor Emile Naoumoff, and was a scholarship recipient while working as an accompanist for several professors at the Jacobs School.